• Home

 Build raised garden beds with a connecting archway trellis for cucumbers in the garden.

 You’ll be able to access your harvest from the inside of the trellis as well as out.
-The wire fencing held strong for us in its first-year trial, even when there were dozens of cucumbers weighing on the archway and putting it to the test.
-On to year #2!
+The wire fencing is strong and durable, and you will be able to reuse this structure for years to come.

 This DIY trellis is fun for kids to play in, and an easy way to grow lots of climbing vines in your garden – perfect for beans, nasturtiums, and cucumbers!